 Everything you ever wanted to know about the Costa Tropical

 As the name implies, this whole area is famous because of its tropical-like weather even though it is located on the Mediterranean coast.
-As in most of Spain, summers have very long days, with more than eleven hours a day of pure uninterrupted sunlight, and 30 sunny days a month, this truly is paradise for all the beach lovers out there.
+As in most of Spain, summers have very long days, with more than eleven hours a day of pure uninterrupted sunlight, and 30 sunny days a month, this truly is a paradise for all the beach lovers out there.
 Temperatures vary wildly, as they tend to do in Mediterranean areas, in summer the average is 26 degrees Celsius (79 for the Americans out there), and in the winter it’s more like 13 degrees (55 Fº).
 This means that you could possibly get up to 8 months of bathing time a year.
 Have a look at our weather infographics for the top 20 Spanish cities with all the monthly information up to date.

-Location-wise, Costa Tropical is a region inside the Province of Granada, which is on itself part of the Community of Andalucía, the southern-most Region inside of Spain.
+Location-wise, Costa Tropical is a region inside the Province of Granada, which is itself part of the Community of Andalucía, the southern-most Region of Spain.
 The Costa is made up of 17 smaller municipalities, that are all joined under the touristic name of Costa Tropical, the only coastline inside of Granada.

 This territory has its limits with the region of Poniente Almeriense, Almería, on the East, with Axarquía, Málaga, to the west and to the north with Alhama.
 The entire southern border of this region is nothing but gorgeous beaches facing the Mediterranean Sea and the coasts of northern Africa.